Sunseeker Resort -

 For more details, click the links below:Phase 1B Design Plan SUN Trail Fact Sheet

-Portions of the constructed Harborwalk will remain closed until hurricane-related damage repairs to Live Oak Point Park have been completed.
+Portions of the constructed Riverwalk will remain closed until hurricane-related damage repairs to Live Oak Point Park have been completed.
 Expected completion is Spring 2019.

-Harbor Walk Phase 2 - Includes the purchase of the property located at the corner of Melbourne and US41.
+Riverwalk (Project Section formerly known as Harbor Walk Phase 2) - Includes the purchase of the property located at the corner of Melbourne and US41.
 This phase was funded by the 2015-2020 1% Local Sales Tax Option initiative.
 The property will allow for improved access to Live Oak Point Park, and the remainder of the property is expected to be included in upcoming private development.
 The property was purchased in September 2016.

 Land Development Code